A former staffer at The Washington Post, J.A. Jernay has discovered a compelling niche in publishing: the travel mystery.

 Foreign lands and gemstones.

 Neither one is new, of course.
-The world has been gobbling up stories about adventurous women ever since the eighteen hundreds, when the so-called “caged birds” broke free of Victorian domesticity to explore Egyptian pyramids, travel overland to India, or plunge into the Congo.
+Readers have been devouring stories about adventurous women since the 1800s, when the so-called “caged birds” broke free of Victorian domesticity to explore Egyptian pyramids, travel overland to India, or plunge into the Congo.
 And the search for a missing gemstone is one of the oldest plot devices in the world.

 However, times have changed.
-The twenty-first-century adventurer faces a new set of challenges — alienation, questions of identity, shifted gender roles, and the limitations of modern life.
+The 21st-century adventurer faces a new set of challenges — alienation, questions of identity, shifted gender roles, radical new technology, globalization, and the strange contradictions of modern life.

-Bringing twenty years of professional writing and editing experience to the series, Jernay plans to send Ainsley Walker to exotic lands for many, many years to come.
+Bringing twenty years of professional writing and editing experience to the series, Jernay plans to send her on exotic assignments for many years to come.

 NOTE: The Ainsley Walker Gemstone Travel Mystery series does not have to be read in chronological order.
 However, if you would like to do so, this is the sequence of titles: